Skip to content

 A well-managed aerobic composting system should have minimal odor.
 Strong smells usually indicate excess moisture, insufficient browns, or poor airflow.

-Durvela’s enclosed design helps reduce access, but good composting habits still matter.
+Durvela’s enclosed design eliminates access, but good composting habits still matter.
 Avoid exposed food scraps and manage high-risk materials carefully.

 Cover fresh scraps with browns, avoid overly wet conditions, and keep the system clean around loading areas.